Applying to the UIC Philosophy Graduate Program

 Letters of recommendation from your undergraduate (or graduate) philosophy professors are usually most valuable, but letters from anyone else who is in a position to evaluate your capacity for academic work may also be sent.
 You should ask for letters in plenty of time; six weeks is not too much, two is too little (though you may get lucky) – good ones take work, and you should show respect for that.
 If possible, talk to potential letter writers when you are first thinking seriously about graduate school to get their advice, and to make sure that you will be able to put a good application together.

-Once again, if you have any questions about the program or about admissions, please feel free to contact the Director of Graduate Admissions, A.W.
-Eaton, or any faculty member in your area of interest.
+Once again, if you have any questions about the program or about admissions, please feel free to contact the Director of Graduate Admissions, Daniel Sutherland, or any faculty member in your area of interest.
 If you have any questions about admissions or the application process, please feel free to contact the Department of Philosophy Graduate Secretary, Valerie Brown.